awsdocs/amazon-sqs-developer-guide/doc_source/sqs-create-queue.md

 You can use the AWS CloudFormation console and a JSON \(or YAML\) template to create an Amazon SQS queue\.
 For more information, see [Working with AWS CloudFormation Templates](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/template-guide.html) and the [`AWS::SQS::Queue` Resource](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-sqs-queues.html) in the *AWS CloudFormation User Guide*\.

 1. Copy the following JSON code to a file named `MyQueue.json`\.
 To create a standard queue, omit the `FifoQueue` and `ContentBasedDeduplication` properties\.
-For more information on content\-based deduplication, see [Exactly\-Once Processing](FIFO-queues.md#FIFO-queues-exactly-once-processing)\.
+For more information on content\-based deduplication, see [Exactly\-once processing](FIFO-queues.md#FIFO-queues-exactly-once-processing)\.
 **Note**
 The name of a FIFO queue must end with the `.fifo` suffix\.